-1.6.4 Summary of Staffing Needs
+1.6.3 Summary of Staffing Needs

-Staffing for O&M at OU5 primarily consists of DEQ personnel performing annual site inspections and EPA personnel and/or contractors performing five-year reviews.
+Staffing for O&M at OU8 primarily consists of DEQ personnel performing annual site inspections and EPA personnel and/or contractors performing five-year reviews.

-Pursuant to the Occupational Safety and Health Administration (OSHA), all persons engaged in operations under this O&M Plan shall follow OSHA regulations, as specified in 29 Code of Federal Regulations Hazardous Waste Operations and Emergency Response (HAZWOPER) 1920.120.
-In general, persons conducting O&M activities under this plan shall have, at a minimum, twenty-four hours of initial HAZWOPER training, and one day of supervised hands-on training or a current eight-hour annual refresher.
-In some instances, 40 hours of HAZWOPER training may be required, which should be outlined in a recommended HASP for each entity performing work at the site.
+Pursuant to the Occupational Safety and Health Administration (OSHA), all persons engaged in operations under this O&M plan shall follow OSHA regulations, as specified in 29 Code of Federal Regulations Hazardous Waste Operations and Emergency Response (HAZWOPER) 1920.120.
+In general, persons conducting O&M activities under this plan shall have, at a minimum, twenty-four hours of initial HAZWOPER training, and 1 day of supervised hands-on training or a current eight-hour annual refresher.
+In some instances, 40 hours of HAZWOPER training may be required, which should be outlined in the HASP recommended to be developed by each entity performing work at the site.

-Site Inspections
+Routine Site Inspections

-Site inspections are conducted to provide information about a site's status and to visually confirm and document the conditions of the remedy and the site (EPA 2001a).
-The DEQ will conduct site inspections (e.g., annual site inspection) for OU5.
-The recommended O&M annual site inspection checklist is provided as Appendix C.
+Site inspections are conducted to provide information about a site's status and to visually confirm and document the conditions of the remedy and the site (EPA 2017a).
+The DEQ will conduct routine site inspections (e.g., annual site inspection) for OU8.
+The recommended O&M annual site inspection checklist is provided as Appendix D.